EthanLam2/password-generator/README.md

 ## Features:
 - Customizable Password Generation:
-  - Length adjustment from 4 to 64 characters using an interactive sldier
+  - Length adjustment from 4 to 64 characters using an interactive slider
-  - Character type seleciton: uppercase, lowercase, digits, and symbols
+  - Character type selection: uppercase, lowercase, digits, and symbols
   - Real-time validation to ensure at least one character type is selected
 - Password Strength Analysis:
   - Evaluates passwords based on length